Common Conversion Optimisation Myths:

 5. Use tips and best practice.

-If it was this simple we would all just follow Amazon.
-Websites are unique ecosystems that attract their own set visitors who do not behave in a generic and predictable way.
+If it was this simple we would all just follow Amazon or Google.
+Websites and apps are unique ecosystems that attract their own set visitors who do not behave in a generic and predictable way.

-Similarly, tips about conversion rate optimization may give you ideas for making improvements, but again test them before you implement to ensure they work on your website.
-The key to any successful website optimisation strategy is that you follow a systematic and proven process to identity and develop tests that have a high chance of making a significant impact on your business KPIs.
+Similarly, tips about conversion rate optimisation may give you ideas for making improvements, but don’t implement them blindly.
+The key to any successful conversion optimisation strategy is that you follow a systematic and proven process to identity and makes changes that can significantly improve your site’s performance on key success metrics.

 Following tips and best practice alone will just lead to a random testing programme that lacks focus and will probably fail to deliver consistent and sustainable results.